Establishing a learning community that is effective and motivating.

-The objective of the community of inquiry framework is to create collaborative learning communities.
+The Community of Inquiry (CoI) framework recognizes the importance of interactions between the teaching, social and cognitive presences in creating positive and collaborative learning communities.
 Originally the framework was designed for online learning environments, but it can also be applied to blended and in-person courses.

-The educational experience in a community of inquiry has learners constructing knowledge through discourse and shared understanding.
-Educators work with their students to actively and collaboratively explore, create meaning and verify their understanding of knowledge.
-Meaningful collaboration occurs through the interaction of three equally important elements: the social, cognitive and teaching presences.
+Meaningful collaboration occurs through the interaction of three equally important elements: social, cognitive and teaching presences.
 The founders of the model, Garrison, Anderson & Archer (2000, 2001), offer the follow definitions of the three presences:

 Each presence can be promoted in tandem with the following strategies.